spectrocloud/librarium/packages/docs/content/03-cluster-profiles/2-task-update-profile.md

 * To update the basic information, invoke the edit dialog and make changes to name, description and tags as required.
 Updates to the tags are not propagated to the cloud environment for previously created clusters.
 However, any new clusters created from the profile will have their virtual machines tags in the cloud environment.

 * To make updates to the profile configuration, navigate to the ‘Layers and Parameter’ section.
-Make or or more of the following changes as relevant.
+Make one or more of the following changes as relevant.
   * Add and configure a new layer
   * Remove an existing layer.
 Please note that OS, Kubernetes, Networking and Storage are considered as core layers and these cannot be removed.
   * Reconfigure an existing layer to change to a different pack version or  pick a different pack or update pack parameters.